Skip to main content

 When ChatGPT is the right call

 Code is the second.
 Writing a Python script to parse a dataset, debugging a SQL query, generating a Tailwind config, scaffolding a Next.js route: ChatGPT runs code, returns runnable snippets, and integrates with code-execution tools.
-Atlas does none of this; it is intentionally narrower.
+Atlas does none of this.
+It is intentionally narrower.

 Brainstorming is the third.
 "Give me fifteen angles on this sub-topic."
 "What are five framings for this argument I haven't considered?"
 Open-ended generative work where breadth matters more than provenance is ChatGPT's form.